 The Corporation's regulatory risks associated with climate change generally fall under the national and local requirements implemented by each jurisdiction where the Corporation is present.
 Most countries where the Corporation carries out manufacturing activities are at various stages of developing binding emission allocations and trading schemes.
-During 2017, the Corporation's regulatory risks associated with climate change mainly fell under its obligations to the European Union Emission Trading Scheme ("EU ETS"), the United Kingdom Climate Change Agreement, the United Kingdom's Carbon Reduction Commitment energy efficiency scheme (launched in April 2010) and the Québec carbon market trading scheme.
-At the end of 2016, the province of Ontario decided to integrate the same carbon market trading scheme as Québec's, effective 2018.
+During 2018, the Corporation's regulatory risks associated with climate change mainly fell under its obligations to the European Union Emission Trading Scheme (EU ETS), the United Kingdom Climate Change Agreement, the United Kingdom's Carbon Reduction Commitment energy efficiency scheme (launched in April 2010) and the Québec carbon market trading scheme.
+In 2018, the new government of the province of Ontario decided to leave the Western Climate Initiative carbon market trading scheme it had joined earlier in the year.
 To date, the impact on the Corporation has been non-material.
 The Corporation continues to monitor risks associated with energy efficiency legislation, carbon or energy taxes, industry standards and other carbon trading mechanisms related to both its activities and products.
 See also "Risk Factors" set out on page 25 below.

-During 2017, the Corporation continued working on meeting a European regulation adopted in 2007, the Registration Evaluation Authorization and Restriction of Chemicals ("REACh").
-The Corporation, through its reportable segments, has implemented mechanisms to ascertain compliance of its products and operations with the registration phase of REACh.
+During 2018, the Corporation, through its reportable segments, continued working on implementing mechanisms to ascertain compliance of its products and operations with the European Registration Evaluation Authorization and Restriction of Chemicals (REACh) regulation.
 The Corporation continues to monitor further developments in the context of REACh and their implementation in order to ensure full compliance.
 This regulation is not currently expected to have a material effect on the Corporation's financial position.